Mishap doesn’t dampen enthusiasm for security robots

-Steve was a security robot employed by the Washington Harbour centre in the Georgetown district of the US capital.
+Steve was a security robot employed by the Washington Harbour center in the Georgetown district of the US capital.

 According to some tech watchers, robots like Steve herald a new era for intelligent machines assisting in crime prevention and law enforcement.